 First, open the file manager and go to the folder which contains the file you want to drag.

-Click Files in the top bar, select New Window (or press CTRL + N) to open a second window.
+Click Files in the top bar, and select New Window (or press CTRL + N) to open a second window.

 In the new window, navigate to the folder where you want to move or copy the file.

 Click and drag the file from one window to another.

 This will move it if the destination is on the same device or copy it if the destination is on a different device.

-You cannot copy or move a file into a folder that is read-only.
+You cannot copy or move a file into a read-only folder.
 Some folders are read-only to prevent you from making changes to their contents.
 You can change things from being read-only.

 That should do it!

 This post showed you how to copy, cut, or move files and folders in Ubuntu Linux.
 If you find any error above or have something to add, please use the comment form below.